-A new clinical Guideline, for the diagnosis and management of Paget’s Disease of Bone in adults, was commissioned by the Paget's Association, with the support of the European Calcified Tissue Society and the International Osteoporosis Society.
+A clinical Guideline, for the Diagnosis and Management of Paget’s Disease of Bone in Adults, was commissioned by the Paget's Association, with the support of the European Calcified Tissue Society and the International Osteoporosis Society.
 The Guideline provides evidence-based recommendations for the diagnosis and management of Paget’s disease.
 It allows health professionals to consider the available evidence and discuss options with the patient.
-The full Guideline has now been published in the Journal of Bone and Mineral Research.
-You can download a PDF copy below.
+The Association were pleased that the Guideline was in the top 10% of downloaded papers published in the Journal of Bone and Mineral Research 2018 - 2019.

 The following *recommendations were highlighted by the Guideline Development Group as the most important: